Objective: to place a bounding box around each object in an image and export

 - Holding down

-and spinning the mouse wheel up or down - On a Mac, holding down
+CTRLand spinning the mouse wheel up or down - On a Mac, holding down

-and swiping up or down with two fingers on trackpad - Holding down
+⌘and swiping up or down with two fingers on trackpad - Holding down

-keys - Clicking the toolbar buttons
+CTRLand pressing the+or-keys - Clicking the toolbar buttons

 You can pan around the image by